mbiesiad/soho-comet-discoverers/CONTRIBUTING.md

 ✅ It would be interesting to create statistics for individual years, it would also show the activity of discoverers in given years [separate catalog]

+✅ It would be interesting to create statistics for nationalities: countries / continents of discoverers.
+Then we can make a visual map. [separate catalog]

 The basic data format should be `csv` here.

 _Update: last updated 2020/7/8_